jackocnr/intl-tel-input/README.md

 ```

 **dropdownContainer**
-Type: `String | false` Default: `false`
+Type: `String` Default: `""`
-Appends the country list menu to a specific element.
-Example: `dropdownContainer: 'body'`.
-This option is particularly useful for cases when the input is within a scrolling element or an element with `overflow: hidden`.
-The menu is automatically closed on `window` scroll to prevent positioning issues.
-If you want the menu to close when a different element is scrolled (such as the input's parent), simply listen for the scroll event on that element, and trigger `$(window).scroll()`.
+Specify the container for the country dropdown (use a jQuery selector e.g. `"body"`).
+This is useful when the input is within a scrolling element, or an element with `overflow: hidden`.
+Wherever you put the dropdown it will automatically close on the `window` scroll event to prevent positioning issues.
+If you want it to close when a different element is scrolled (such as the input's parent), simply listen for the that scroll event, and trigger `$(window).scroll()` e.g.

 ```js
 $('#scrollingElement').scroll(function() {